00Fjongl/js-extra/Minification/mini.md

 ```
 Sometimes, upon discovering a better combination of methods, an entire system may need to be reworked.
 If redesigns are too time-consuming, then they should be done thoroughly on the first try.

 Grouping code that is repeated throughout a script may drastically reduce its length.
-Functions are the most flexible method to group statements, although execution speed and memory space dip when called often.
-They can be modified to call themselves, and even replace finite loops.
+Functions are the most flexible method to group statements.
+Where default parameters are useful for grouping repeated objects and strings, functions are able to group entire chunks that include `for` loops and more.
+They can be modified to call themselves, and even replace finite loops altogether, but execution speed and memory space may dip when called often.
 ```js
 for(e=0;e<255;e++)[a[b],a[c]]=[a[c],a[b]];for(e=0;e<255;e++)[d[b],d[c]]=[d[c],d[b]];